Alice Moorhead

 Dr Alice Margaret Moorhead MD LRCP LRCSE LM (Dub) (1868–23 June 1910), also known as Dr A.M.
 Moorhead, was one of the first practising female physicians and surgeons in Scotland.
-In the late 19th-century she established a practice and hospital for women in Dundee with her colleague Dr Emily Thomson.
+In the late 19th century she established a practice and hospital for women in Dundee with her colleague Dr Emily Thomson.

 Early life and education

 Moorhead was born in Maidstone the daughter of Margaret Humphrys and Brigadier Surgeon George Alexander Moorhead.
 She was older sister of Ethel Moorhead.
-She studied medicine at the University of Edinburgh, and attended the University of Dublin, graduating with her doctorate (MD) in July 1890.
+She studied medicine at the University of Edinburgh, and attended the Trinity College Dublin, graduating with her doctorate (MD) in July 1890.

 Career

 In 1894, Moorhead moved to Dundee, and with Dr Emily Thomson established the first all female practice in Scotland.
 Thomson treated the richer patients, while Moorhead, who had less need or desire for money, treated the poor.
 Their premises were originally at 93 Nethergate, where Moorhead lived.
 Around 1900 they moved the practice to 4 Tay Square where a plaque now commemorates them.

 In 1897, Moorhead and Thomson set up the Dundee Women's Hospital and Dispensary on Seafield Road.
 The hospital offered all-female staff to exclusively treat female patients.
 The primary focus was as to be a maternity hospital, including aftercare of mother and child.